reyhanfi/reyhanfi/README.md

 - 👋 Hi, I’m @reyhanfi
 - 👀 I’m interested in all of things about technology
 - 🌱 I’m currently learning web programming
-- 💞️ I’m looking to collaborate on whatever that help to learn more about programming
+- 💞️ I’m looking to collaborate on whatever that help me to learn more about programming
 - 📫 How to reach me @reyhanfikri1@gmail.com

 <!---